-Section 4.2 Implementation Plan
+Section 4.2 Implementation Plan (To be further developed and refined following public comment period)

 Redmond's Housing Action Plan is a comprehensive approach for how to address housing needs and align these efforts across the City and with key partners.
 This section will provide an implementation blueprint showing the timing of actions, prioritization, who will implement, and potential monitoring and performance measurements.
 This section will also provide a set of options for measuring the performance of different strategies such as developing a dashboard which monitors Redmond's housing target and action plan progress.